SYNCHRO-SYM

 SYNCHRO-SYM → BOTTOM LINE UP FRONT:

-– Whatever a manufacturer may claim as the best performing electric motor system for a given frequency and voltage of operation, the circuit and control technology of SYNCHRO-SYM will double the performance claim at half the cost with the same packaging but simpler construction without rare-earth permanent magnets. –
+Whatever a manufacturer may claim as the best performing electric motor system for a given torque, speed, frequency, and voltage of operation, the unique “symmetric” circuit and control technology of SYNCHRO-SYM will double the performance gain and octuple the peak torque gain within the same packaging but without rare-earth permanent magnets and at half the cost and loss per unit of power rating.

 To provide a more obvious comparison, this example considers the axial-flux formfactor of electric motors with similar adjacent stator and rotor disks separated by a bearing assembly, where the rotor and stator disks can be interchanged without affecting the “mechanical aspects” of the electric motor, such as physical size, friction, etc.: